 Take Your Money Elsewhere and Do Not Open Up an Account With Them

 Make sure to give a firm, unpleasant “no” when the BofA teller asks you if you would like to open up a checking or savings account.
 If you are tempted, keep in mind that due to the recent cap in convenience fees from 44 to 24 cents, BofA plans to recoup its losses by charging their customers a $5 monthly service charge fee for those who use their debit cards.

-Take your money to your financial institution and deposit it.
+Take your money to your financial institution and deposit it there.

 Access your account and input your financial institution information.
-You can choose to set up automatic transfers, which still takes up to 2-3 days so, if possible, try to drive to a BofA branch and take out the cash immediately.
+You can choose to set up automatic transfers, which still takes up to two or three days.
+So, if possible, try to drive to a BofA branch and take out the cash immediately.